Leica M10 vs Nikon P900

 - More heavily discounted: Has been on the market for longer (launched in March 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the M10 comes out slightly ahead of the P900 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.